Xetnus/blog/_posts/2023-02-04-locating-spokane-part-3.md

 From the last article, we already know that our search starts in Washington state.
 If you followed the [installation instructions](https://github.com/Xetnus/osm-finder#installation) on the GitHub page, you should already have the data for Washington state loaded in your database.

-Before looking at the substation, let's discuss how certain intersections can be leveraged in investigations and how OpenStreetMap's tagging feature can be both crucial and dangerous to an investigation.
+Before searching for the substation, let's discuss how intersections can be leveraged in investigations and how OpenStreetMap's tagging feature can be both crucial and dangerous to an investigation.

 ### 6. Railway

 ![](/blog/images/2023-02-04-railway.jpg)

 In this cropped image, we can see a railway suspended and crossing over a road.
-Both of these items are represented as a linestring in OSM Finder.
+Both a railway and road are represented as a linestring in OSM Finder.

 ![](/blog/images/2023-02-04-railway-annotated.jpg)

-A yellow circle appears at the intersection of the two lines, indicating that we'll be able to enter information about the angle at that intersection at later stages.
+In OSM Finder, a yellow circle is placed at the intersection of the two lines, indicating that we'll be able to enter information about the angle at that intersection in later stages.

 **Railway Properties.** After hitting next, we'll select `railway` as the category.
 Taking a look at the [railway wiki page](https://wiki.openstreetmap.org/wiki/Key:railway), we come across the value 'rail', which can be used to describe "full sized passenger or freight trains in the standard gauge for the country or state."
 In other words, a normal railway.
 We can also check out the [taginfo railway page](https://taginfo.openstreetmap.org/keys/railway#values) to see that 'rail' is the most commonly used value for railways by a wide margin.
 It seems like a safe bet to use `rail` as the subcategory.

 Now for the tags.
 Since `bridge` worked so well for us when we were searching for the Domino's and hotel in previous articles, let's use it here.
 After all, the description of the [bridge wiki page](https://wiki.openstreetmap.org/wiki/Key:bridge) says that "a bridge is an artificial construction that spans features such as roads, railways, waterways or valleys and carries a road, railway or other feature."
-The portion of the railway that intersects the road in the image seems to match that description, so why wouldn't this work?
+The portion of the railway that passes over the road in the image seems to match that description, so why wouldn't this work?
 We'll revisit this question shortly.

 ![](/blog/images/2023-02-04-railway-line1-properties.png)

 **Roadway Properties.** Next, we'll enter the properties for the road that travels underneath the railway.
 We'll select `roadway` as the category and `any` as the subcategory.
-If you're curious, read through the values on the [highway wiki page](https://wiki.openstreetmap.org/wiki/Key:highway) and take a guess at which subcategory this road will be.
-It's a good skill to be able to identify the type of a highway quickly.
+If you're feeling adventurous, read through the values on the [highway wiki page](https://wiki.openstreetmap.org/wiki/Key:highway) and take a guess at which subcategory this road will be.
+It's a good skill to be able to identify the type of a highway quickly and accurately.
 For the tags, we have nothing to add right now, so we'll leave the field empty.

 ![](/blog/images/2023-02-04-railway-line2-properties.png)

 **Relationships.** Finally, we're asked to enter information that describes the relationship between the two lines.
 Unlike our previous examples, we don't have the option to enter maximum and minimum distances here.
 Since the lines intersect, there is no distance between them.
 However, we're given the option to enter an angle and angle error.

-Just like we learned in the last article, all values should be entered as if we're looking down at a map (i.e., from a top-down perspective).
+Just like in the last article, all values should be entered as if the scene is viewed from directly above.
 Due to perspective distortion, it may not look like the lines intersect at exactly a 90 degree angle in the image, but we know that they do (or at least, the angle shouldn't be far from 90 degrees).
 So we'll enter `90` for the angle and `3` for the angle error, just to account for minor variance.
-We could also try '2' for the error if we wanted to be slightly more restrictive, or '5' if we were feeling less confident.
+We could also try, for instance, '2' for the error if we wanted to be slightly more restrictive, or '5' if we're feeling less confident.

 With these values, we're looking for a railway and roadway that intersect at the angle range of 90 ± 3°, or 87° through 93°.